-We work with a variety of specialist agencies to provide support for pupils with SEND, eg the Educational Psychology Service, the Physical Disability Support Service (see section 5.14 for more details).
+We work with a variety of specialist agencies to provide support for pupils with SEND, eg the Educational Psychology Service, the Speech and Language Therapy Service.

-5.9 Expertise and training of staff
+Expertise and training of staff

 Training needs are identified through a process of analysis of need of both staff and children as and when required.
 The SENDCO will provide information on specific needs for new staff.

-The school accesses training from Dorset County Council through the Nexus programme.
+The school accesses training from Dorset Council through the Nexus programme.
 In addition, the school is part of the East Area of Plymouth CAST and accesses regular training from the dedicated CAST Educational Psychologist and the team of experienced SENDCOs across the Eastern cluster.
 We may organise additional training to support any specific medical needs and this will be arranged in conjunction with medical professionals.

-SEN INFORMATION
+SEND INFORMATION